Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper, we have shown how the operator-algebraic framework developed for exact MR of Markovian quantum dynamics may be brought to bear in developing {\em approximate} MR procedures to characterize the long-time dynamics on a center manifold.
 Depending on whether the Lindblad dynamics defining the full model has a center manifold that is directly suitable for the intended reduction or can be seen as an analytic perturbation of a Lindblad dynamics that does, we have shown how to achieve MR in a way that is asymptotically exact or makes natural contact with AE techniques.
 Specifically, by realizing how the ``gauge degree of freedom'' appearing in AE equations can be reformulated as a factorization choice for the projector in the algebraic method, we have elucidated how the two MR methods can be made to match at first order, and thus share their respective advantages and limitations.
-By design, the algebraic method returns a reduced generator that is in Lindblad form -- hence retains the CPTP properties of a valid, {\em quantum} reduced model; but, in the perturbative setting we consider, it maintains a fixed order of error with respect to the exact model evolution.
-In contrast, AE can in principle be carried to higher orders of approximation and improved error performance, but with the risk of unavoidably losing the CPTP property.
+Application-relevant scenarios in which the proposed methods can be employed include systems weakly coupled to structured environments, systems that admit approximately-preserved quantum information encodings, and Lindblad generators in which exact or approximate symmetries exist (for example, with a Hamiltonian and a dissipative generator that commute, or do so approximately).